nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. Event Organiser requests for the participant's details.
-2. Managera displays the details of all participants with the given name.
+2. Managera displays the details of the specified participant.

     Use case ends.